Skip to content

 Find the power source inside the cabinet

 The Pixelpay device needs 12V DC power.
-Depending on what was included in your box, you will use one of these two options:
+Open the cabinet and look for one of these two options:

 Photo: Power supply unit (PSU) with screw terminals / wall outlet inside cabinet